 DE89 Handles.
 DE89 Handles Everywhere….

-Unlike its competitor the Merkur 34C that only has two handle styles (the 34C and the long handle “Barberpole” 38C), there are no fewer than 22 different handles for the Edwin Jagger DE89 (in fact, according to Edwin Jagger there were as many as 54 different handle designs at one time)!
-However all 22 of the Edwin Jagger razors use the same head (top cap and base plate).
+Unlike its competitor the Merkur 34C that only has two handle styles (the 34C and the long handle “Barberpole” 38C), there are a number of different handles for the Edwin Jagger DE89 (in fact, according to Edwin Jagger there were as many as 54 different handle designs at one time)!
+However all Edwin Jagger “DE” series razors use the same head (top cap and base plate).

 Handles can be broadly categorized several different ways.
 One is handle length and weight: